-We have also learned about the different structures of business and the implications of those different structures on the complexity of their ongoing management, how income is taxed and how that structure might influence who you do business with.
+We've also identified that agribusinesses thrive and survive because the owners and managers of those businesses are passionate about their ‘why’ and motivated to achieve their goals because they have a purpose.
+In this module, we have been learning about the different structures of businesses and the implications of those different structures on the complexity of their ongoing management, how income is taxed and how that structure might influence who you do business with.

 Relevant to the HRM in Agribusiness unit you may also be doing this term, is the central importance of defining roles and responsibilities for every staff member, and how the business is structured hierarchically in terms of decision-making and power.
 The culture of the business is also critical, and this is usefully seen as an outcome of how the organisation works and its alignment with its core values, goal and purpose – it’s ‘why’.